jvansch1/ycharts-wiki/Home.md

 * `messaging` - handles the yellow pop up box that can display messages on our site.
 * `mutual_funds` - contains all models relating to mutual funds as well as management commands for importing the data
 * `news` - handles importing of third party news feeds into our site.
+* `notes` - holds user-entered notes on a company, index, or fund.
 * `partners` - holds a generic model for partners that have some business relationship with YCharts.
 Currently only for partner subscriptions, which are subscriptions that were not paid for on our site.
 * `pdf_reports` - code for generating our company PDF reports.
 * `portfolios` - models for and utils to help with our pro portfolio strategies.